 Aggressive and Misleading Marketing Tactics

 Aggressive marketing can sometimes signal a bad home warranty company.
 It might bombard you with phone calls or emails after you’ve declined to buy or renew a plan.
-Some companies might also attempt to create a false sense of urgency by running a sale.
-For example, advising prices will increase after their offer expires.
+Some companies might also attempt to create a false sense of urgency by running a sale and claiming that prices will increase after their offer expires.

 Delays in Repairs and Replacements

 Typical home warranty companies schedule technicians within a day or two after processing your claim.
+When we surveyed 1,000 homeowners on their home warranty experience, 38% had completed repairs within one to two days.
 The worst home warranty companies take weeks to schedule a repair.
 These delays may cause additional home system and appliance damage depending on your repair needs.

 No Business License

-Some companies may also practice business without proper state licensing.
-If you’re suspicious of a shady company, we recommend checking your state’s consumer protection offices to verify their legal registration.
+Some companies may also operate without proper state licensing.
+If you suspect a shady company, we recommend checking your state’s consumer protection offices to verify its legal registration.

 Poor or Inexperienced Service Technicians